RebelCode/wp-rss-aggregator/readme.txt

 1. Upload the `wp-rss-aggregator` folder to the `/wp-content/plugins/` directory
 2. Activate the WP RSS Aggregator plugin through the 'Plugins' menu in WordPress
-3. Configure the plugin by going to the `RSS Aggregator` submenu that appears in your `Settings` admin menu.
+3. Configure the plugin by going to the `RSS Aggregator` menu item that appears in your dashboard menu.
 3. Use the shortcode in your posts or pages: `[wp_rss_aggregator]`

 The parameters accepted are: